cmmonaco/my-website/_pages/home.md

 </ul>"
 ---

 Welcome to my website!
 My name is Chris and I'm a Ph.D. student in the Molecular and Systems Pharmocology program at Emory University in Atlanta, Ga.
-Prior to starting my Ph.D., I worked to develop new molecular assays and custom laboratory equipment at the US CDC; combining my scientific and engineering accumen to expand the cabilities of CDC scientists accross the agency.
+Prior to starting grad school, I worked to develop new molecular assays and custom laboratory equipment at the US CDC: combining my scientific and engineering accumen to expand the cabilities of CDC scientists accross the agency.
 I have also spent several years in K-12 education where I introduced new insights and technologies into classrooms in order to enhance the success of 21st-century learners.
 I have a BS in Electrical Engineering and a MS in Bioinformatics, both from Georgia Tech, with research experience that ranges from inorganic materials synthesis to high-throughput genomic data analysis.

 When not in the lab, I can be found growing gourmet mushrooms, gardening, or spending time with my partner and tiny dog.